IllustratedMan-code/Comprehensive-Exam/slides/pages/figures.md

 layout: image-left
 image: /figures/figure4-a-b.webp
 backgroundSize: 95% auto
+routeAlias: figure4-a-b
 ```

 ## Translocation in <Link to=CUTLL1 title="CUTLL1" /> Cells

-- Oppourtunity to test in silico modifications
+- Opportunity to test in silico modifications
 - Hi-C is performed on the CUTLL1 Cells (which have a real translocation)

 <!--